cybertec-postgresql/db_migrator/README.md

        is_expression boolean NOT NULL,
        column_name   text    NOT NULL
     )

-- `index_name` identifies the index, but the name won't be migrated

 - `position` defines the order of columns in a multi-column index